 We're NOT referring to personality, behavioral, or communication style assessments.
 These types of assessments can be useful for personal development.
 However, they don't gather enough information to accurately predict whether or not an individual can succeed in sales.

 What are the chances that narrowly focused assessments that take just 15 to 30 minutes to complete will be able to identify whether an individual has the talents required to succeed in ALL of these areas?

 An individual can have every talent required to achieve top sales performance.
-However, if they don't ENJOY the activities involved in selling, it is unlikely they will perform very well for very long!
+However, if they don't ENJOY the activities involved in selling, chances are they won't perform very well for very long.